jaegertracing/documentation/content/get-involved.md

   * If your blog is on Medium, reach out to maintainers and we may add it to our [official blog](https://medium.com/jaegertracing).

 * Advocate for deploying Jaeger in your company.
-* Propose new designs for building new capabilities in Jaeger.
+* Propose designs for building new capabilities in Jaeger.
 * Organize local meetups to explain the benefits of Jaeger and distributed tracing.

 ## Help with coding